This post may contain affiliate links. Read my full disclosure policy.

 Here’s a light and refreshing Vietnamese Salad we had while traveling through Vietnam.
-It’s made with rice noodles, fresh summer veggies and a light Vietnamese dressing called Nuoc Cham!
+It’s made with rice noodles, fresh summer veggies that are slightly and quickly pickled and a light Vietnamese dressing called Nuoc Cham!
+It’s a simple way to use up veggies from your CSA box or garden.

 rice noodles w pickled veggies-102

-How to make Vietnamese Rice Noodle Salad with Pickled veggies
+How to make Vietnamese Noodle Salad

 rice noodles w pickled veggies-103